LEARNING TO BE THE BEST, FROM THE BEST.

 We invited Ms. Joy Koh, the highest qualified gymnastics coach in Singapore, to fly down to Hong Kong to inspire children here to achieve more than they believe they can.
 Joy led free gymnastics workshops to teach children a combination of movement patterns and foundational sports skills (see photos here).
 Joy was delighted to meet with parents to give a talk on "Raising Champions", where she discussed character building through sports and how to succeed inside and outside of the gym.
 While in Hong Kong, Joy was also interviewed by South China Morning Post on her experience as a World Championships judge and coach (read the full article here).

 Medalists, record-holders and other renowned sportsmen and women coach and inspire Stamford students on the spirit of competition and their own fascinating experiences that have made them household names.
 World-renowned Olympic fencing athlete Coach Lau Kwok Kin is also one of our global mentors.
 Coach Kin led a fencing workshop and shared the benefits of fencing and sports on childhood development.
-Coach Kin, in co-operations with his team of experienced fencing coaches, leads our after school fencing program.
+Coach Kin, in co-operation with his team of experienced fencing coaches, leads our after-school fencing program.
 Coach Kin will be sharing more of his expertise and his journey to Olympic success throughout the school year with more student workshops to follow.